Jimmy Nelson (ventriloquist): Early life

-Jimmy Nelson was born in Chicago, Illinois on December 15, 1928.
+Nelson was born in Chicago, Illinois, on December 15, 1928.
 When he was ten years old, his aunt won a toy ventriloquist's dummy named "Dummy Dan" in a Bingo game and gave it to her nephew for Christmas.
 He learned ventriloquism, and a year later, his father upgraded the dummy's mouth control from a simple string-and-loop to a lever-system like those used in professional ventriloquist's dummies.

 Nelson began taking "Dan" to school, where his fourth-grade teacher allowed him to use the dummy when speaking in front of the class.
 In this way, Nelson taught himself to overcome his fear of public speaking.
 He soon started using jokes in his presentation, discovering he could make his classmates laugh.

 He then started performing for church groups, schools and American Legion posts.
 By the time he was a teenager, he started earning money competing in amateur talent contests held at the local movie theatres, where the prize was five dollars for the most popular act.

 Professional career

 In 1945, Nelson asked famed Chicago ventriloquist figure maker Frank Marshall to make him a professional-quality dummy.
-Marshall, who had made Paul Winchell's Jerry Mahoney, would only do this after seeing the ventriloquist's work.
+Marshall, who had made Paul Winchell's Jerry Mahoney, would do this only after seeing the ventriloquist's work.
 He came to one of Nelson's theatre performances and was impressed, so sold Nelson a custom-made dummy, which he always carved to bear a resemblance to the ventriloquist.

 Nelson gave Dummy Dan's replacement the full name Danny O'Day, which he chose because it contained none of the consonants impossible for ventriloquists to say without moving the lips, unlike "McCarthy" and "Mahoney".
 He then hired a manager and started touring professionally.

 By 1947, Nelson was a professional success and Danny O'Day began to show signs of wear, so Nelson hired Marshall to build him a second one.
 However, Marshall's hand-carved originals (which he tailored to the personality of the ventriloquist) were impossible to duplicate identically, and Nelson felt the second dummy didn't look sufficiently like Danny to replace him.
 So he decided to maintain Danny, and added heavy eyebrows, eyeglasses and a beret to the new dummy, creating a foil for Danny named Humphrey Higsbye.

 In September 1950, Nelson made his first appearance with Danny on The Ed Sullivan Show.

-In the late 1950s, Jimmy Nelson released two LP records, One being "Pinocchio", which involved his four major dummies, which was released on Cricket Records in 1959, and the other being "Jokes and Riddles", which was done before a live audience of children, released on Rocking Horse Records.
+In the late 1950s, Jimmy Nelson released two LP records, one being "Pinocchio", which involved his four major dummies, released on Cricket Records in 1959, and the other being "Jokes and Riddles", which was done before a live audience of children, released on Rocking Horse Records.